Shenandoah Germans: Mennonite

-The Mennonite, sharing common religious beliefs and common German and Swiss ethnic origins, were bonded together by both religion and ethnicity.
-For many years, the German language was an important cultural bond among the Mennonites.
-During the 18th century and much of the 19th century, German was commonly spoken in the Mennonite community and often used for the liturgies of Mennonite church services.
-John Weaver (1818-1877), John Geil (1799-1890), any many other Mennonite ministers exclusively used German during services.
+The Mennonites shared religion and German and Swiss ethnic origins.
+For many years, they also continued to speak German, and it continued to be used for liturgy into the 19th century.
+John Weaver (1818-1877), John Geil (1799-1890), and ny many other Mennonite ministers exclusively used German during services.
 The last Mennonite minister to preach in German was Daniel Showalter (1802-1889) of Rockingham County.
-However, visiting Pennsylvania Dutch ministers would occasionally give German language sermons to older Mennonite congregation members.
+Visiting Pennsylvania Dutch ministers would occasionally give German-language sermons to older Mennonite congregation members.
 The last people to retain the Pennsylvania Dutch dialect were the Old Order Mennonite community in Rockingham County.
-While Old Order Mennonites exclusively use the English language today, some older Mennonites still spoke German at home until the 1940s and 1950s.
+While these people use only English today, some older Mennonites still spoke German at home until the 1940s and 1950s.

-While historically almost all Mennonites were white people of Germanic ancestry, the Mennonite community has become more diverse in recent years.
-Due to Mennonite activities to resettle refugees, the Shenandoah Valley has become home to a large community of Hispanic and Latino Mennonites many of whom hail from Central America, Mexico, and elsewhere.
+Historically most Mennonites were white people of Germanic ancestry.
+The community has become more diverse since the late 20th century.
+Due to Mennonite activities to resettle refugees, many Hispanic and Latino people here from Mexico and Central America have joined the Mennonites.